Respawwwn/game-pano-capture/README.md

 **Gamepad Settings:**
 - `stick_movement_amount`: How far to move the right stick (0.1-1.0)
-- `gamepad_index`: Which gamepad to use (0 for first gamepad)
 - Uses the right analog stick for camera movement
-- Automatically detects connected gamepads via pygame

 #### Screenshot Tool Integration